(All Bible quotations, except otherwise stated, are from the New King James Version).

 How simple God’s provided way of salvation is!
 How free it is to mankind, though it cost the life of God’s only begotten Son!
 It doesn’t require us performing tedious tasks or acts of penance (like the labours of Hercules) before we can be saved.
 It doesn’t require us getting a profound knowledge of theology before we can be made right with God!
-It doesn’t even require us to change our ways before we become acceptable to God!
+It doesn’t even require us to change our ways on our own before we become acceptable to God!
 For, how can we change our ways on our own without God’s help?
 If we could change our ways on our own before coming to God, then there would have been no need for Christ to die on Calvary in order to redeem us back to God.
 If we could have mended our ways on our own, we wouldn’t have needed a Saviour!
 We can’t work our way to salvation.
-If we needed to do any works to be saved, then salvation would not be a free gift.
-It would be a reward, an earned wage, in that case .
+If we needed to do any works of righteousness on our own to be saved, then salvation would not be a free gift.
+It would be a reward, an earned wage, in that case.
 But God has made it a free gift!
 It’s all a work of grace.
 It’s all dependent on the merits of the works of Christ on Calvary.
 From A to Z, salvation is of the Lord!

 Isaiah 55:1 Come, everyone who thirsts, come to the waters; and he who has no money, come, buy and eat!
 Come, buy wine and milk without money and without price.